EP NowEP StoreAcademySupportCommunityProducts by Country

 Jennifer Liscio

-We recently hosted a Master Series webinar and published a blog highlighting tax incentive programs available in three provinces on Canada’s east coast: Nova Scotia, Labrador and Newfoundland, and Prince Edward Island.
+In a recent Master Series webinar we highlighting tax incentive programs available in three provinces on Canada’s east coast: Nova Scotia, Labrador and Newfoundland, and Prince Edward Island.
 Now, let’s head west, where, in addition to British Columbia (one of the largest Canadian production hubs), film and television productions can find exceptionally competitive incentives available in Alberta and Manitoba.

 Manitoba offers production perks, incentives, and resources